Bloodaxe90/Flappy-Bird/README.md

 <h1 align="center">Flappy Bird</h1>

-This project is my first project I made after learning Java through a Codecademy and Udemy course and was when I deciding to properly get into programming.
+This project is the first one I made after learning Java through Codecademy and a Udemy course, and it was when I decided to properly get into programming.
 The UI was made using Swing.